Buccaneer Bunny: Plot

 As Sam searches for Bugs on the ship, the rabbit appears disguised as Captain Bligh, affecting the voice and thick-lipped appearance of Charles Laughton in his portrayal of Bligh in Mutiny On The Bounty.
-Sam takes criticism from "Captain Bligh", who then orders him to do a bunch of chores on deck, then turns to the audience and calls Sam a "maroon" (a play on the words "moron" and "marooned").
+Sam takes criticism from "Captain Bligh", who then orders him to do a bunch of chores on deck, then turns to the audience and calls Sam a "maroon" (one of Bugs' frequently-invoked insults, a play on the words "moron" and "marooned").
 Sam soon realizes he's been tricked again, and chases a fleeing Bugs, but crashes into the mast while doing so.

 In a side gag, Bugs tries to hide, but a pesky parrot keeps giving the rabbit away by squawking to Sam: "He's in there!
 He's in there!
 Awk!"
 Eventually, Bugs gets fed up with the parrot and asks him: "Polly want a cracker?"
 The parrot changes his tune: "Polly want a cracker!
 Polly want a cracker!
 Awk!"
 Bugs hands him a lit firecracker, which promptly explodes, blasting all of the bird's feathers off, leaving him dazed, smoldering and complaining before he passes out: "Me and my big mouth!"
 For the next part, Bugs poses as the now-unconscious parrot in order to get Sam into a cannon.
 Bugs then lights the fuse, the cannon explodes and Sam falls out of the barrel.

 Bugs then gets into the crow's nest, which works like an elevator, but when Sam tries to use it, the crow's nest squishes him.
 After popping back to normal, Sam orders Bugs to come down.
 Bugs mockingly tells him that the elevator is out of order and tosses him a rope.
 But when Sam climbs up the rope, the rope is now hanging on a pully, making Sam climb back down and hit the deck.
-For his next attempt, he tries to use a cannonball on a plank as a makeshift catapault, but it throws him up into the bottom of the crow's nest.
+For his next attempt, he tries to use a cannonball on a plank as a makeshift catapult, but it throws him up into the bottom of the crow's nest.
 In another gag that skirts the laws of physics, Bugs tells Sam he's going to jump, though he instead drops a convenient anvil over the side of the crow's nest—Sam catches it, and the anvil's momentum causes the entire ship (except for the crow's nest) to submerge.
 Sam mouths some apparent curses underwater, then tosses the anvil overboard and the ship resurfaces.